-To further complicate things — and perhaps even render the entire matter “moot,” meaning the Supreme Court would decline to decide the case “on its merits” — the newly elected governor of Missouri issued a press release in early April.
+To further complicate things — and perhaps even render the entire matter “moot,” meaning the Supreme Court would decline to decide the case “on its merits” — the newly elected governor of Missouri issued a press release earlier this month.
 Essentially, it stated that churches in Missouri would no longer be barred from participating in state grant programs like this.
 At the 11th hour, the Supreme Court asked the parties to the case to weigh in on whether or not the press release had made the case moot.

 It’s always risky to predict how the Supreme Court will come out on a given case, or to think that questions and comments from the Justices during oral argument accurately tip their hands.
 The best bet is for all of us to stay tuned.

-If the Court decides to punt on procedural grounds because the case has become moot, we might learn that soon.
+If the Court decides to punt on procedural grounds because the case has become moot, we might learn that fairly quickly.